Grammar schools debate

-The grammar schools debate is a debate about the merits and demerits of the existence of grammar schools in the United Kingdom.
+The grammar schools debate is a debate about the advantages and disadvantages of the existence of grammar schools in the United Kingdom.
 Grammar schools are state schools which select their pupils on the basis of academic ability, with pupils sitting an exam (called the 11-plus) in the last year of primary school to determine whether or not they gain a place.
 The debate on selective education has been widened by measures which allow a proportion of students to be chosen based on their "aptitude" for a particular subject.